Hrsh-Venket/Multi-Agent-Orchestration-for-Poster-Generation/Project Proposal.md

 - 720 x 1280 poster png image

-(we will try to implement these if we are abl eto build the original pipeline without issues)
+(we will try to implement these if we are able to build the original pipeline without issues)

 - Elements used in poster in a zip file
 - layout.json — list of elements with {type, x, y, w, h, z, constraints,textStyle}